Home » Can You Stop Spammers From Using Your Email Address?

 Net M@nners Site Visitor

-What could happen is that someone you have emailed in the past has a virus.
-That virus has farmed all the email addresses on their system.
+What generally happens is that someone you have emailed in the past gets a virus.
+That virus then harvests all the email addresses on their system.
 Their computer now sends emails with those addresses in the From: field.
-That computer is now a “zombie” for viruses or worms.
+That computer is now what is called a “zombie” for viruses or worms.

 Pick Your Email Battles

-There are 215,298,720 emails sent every day.
-No way to track down everyone.
-When it comes to spoofing, using others’ email addresses is usually done through multiple, many times untraceable servers.
+There are 376.5 billion emails sent and received per day, and there is no way to track down everyone.
+Regarding spoofing, using others’ email addresses is usually done through multiple, often untraceable servers.

-So, you may not hear from your ISP when you email them, as there is not much they can do.
-Nor is there anything you can do.
-However, you want to make sure you are not the one who is infected with a virus and scan your computer immediately.
+You may not hear from your ISP when you email them, as there is not much they can do, nor is there anything you can do.
+However, you want to make sure you are not the one infected with a virus, so scan your computer immediately.

-I’ve learned over the years to delete those returns.
-No way to track them down.
-Another example is when I find someone has stolen website content or photos off one of my websites, I have to pick my battles.
-If they are on a .ru or .cn, what are the chances I can get anything resolved?
+One example of picking your battles is when someone has stolen website content or photos from one of my websites.
+If they are on a .ru or .cn domain name, what are the chances I can get anything resolved?
+Zilcho.

 Misplaced Blame

 Don’t worry about being blamed.
-It is common knowledge that spammers and virus creators are the culprits when this kind of thing happens.
+Spammers and virus creators are the culprits who use other people’s email addresses to propagate viruses.

-And the adult email is most likely a farce that the virus is generating to be a troublemaker to lure particular recipients in.
-Those who know how to read email headers can quickly determine that the email did not originate from your account or ISP.
+Viruses are created to be troublemakers and lure particular recipients in.
+However, those who know how to read email headers can quickly determine that the email did not originate from your account or ISP.

 Identify and Report

-There are sites like SpamCop.net where you can input all the emails and headers, and they track down the responsible parties, if possible, and report them to their ISP.
-However, if it is virus-generated, there is no way to track those “thugs” down.
+There are sites like SpamCop.net where you can input all the emails and headers.
+They track down the responsible parties and report them to their ISP if possible.
+However, if the email is virus-generated, there is no way to track those “thugs” down.

 It probably will happen again and is part of the current online landscape.
 As long as knuckleheads are out there who do not protect themselves from viruses and hackers, there will be those waiting to exploit them.

 I can understand your frustration.
 But I really wouldn’t worry about it.
-I am so exposed online that I see my email address on all kinds of things that didn’t come from me, and I’ve decided to choose my battles carefully.
+I am so exposed online that I see my email address on all kinds of things that didn’t come from me, and again, I choose my battles carefully.
 So should you.

 Get the word out...